 Future of the Construction Industry: Techniques & Technologies

-Who are the key competitors in the Construction market?
+Who are the Key Competitors in the Construction Industry?

 Major construction companies in the US include Fluor, Bechtel, and The Turner Corporation.

-What are the key customer segments in the Construction market?
+What are the Key Customer Segments in the Construction Industry?

 The key customer segments in the Construction market are as diverse as the services provided by the industry.
 These customers can be grouped by Residential Building Construction (which primarily serves individuals and investors), Nonresidential Building Construction (serving corporations, commercial establishments, sports clubs, etc.), NonBuilding Construction (typically infrastructure, funded with public monies; industrial projects; excavation projects, etc.), and Other Construction Companies (for services such as electrical work, flooring, window installation, etc.).

-What are the key financial metrics and costs in the Construction market?
+What are the Key Costs in the Construction Industry?

 Wages - Wages are a significant expense for construction businesses, averaging approximately 27% of revenue.